DaronSchmit/readmeaker/README.md

 ### Good README Generator

 ## Description
-This project is a basic javascript program that helps users generate a high-quality READMEs with minimal effort.
+This project is a basic javascript program that helps users generate a basic README with minimal effort.
 Let's be honest, that's one of the more annoying parts of programming anyway.
+This provides the user with a basic framework to add on if they wish.

 ## Installation
 Go to https://github.com/DaronSchmit/readmeaker to view, fork, and clone the repo.